Party people! Are we ready to say hello to a new year? Let’s do it with cupcakes that literally burst with confetti.

 These cupcakes are about 1.5 inches tall.
 You’ll want to carve a 1 inch deep section of cupcake out.
 This can be roughly 1 inch, a little less is perfectly fine.
 The section of cupcake you remove will be the shape of a cone (see above).
 I slice off a little of the narrow end of the cone because it won’t fit back on top with all the sprinkles inside.
 Does this make sense?

 When you frost the piñata cupcakes, you won’t be able to tell that there’s anything inside.
-You can use any frosting– vanilla, chocolate, strawberry, you name it.
+You can use any frosting– vanilla frosting, chocolate frosting, strawberry frosting, you name it.
 For these, I used my basic vanilla frosting.
 If you’re interested, the piping tip I used on the pictured cupcakes is the big Ateco #849 closed star tip.
 Working with this particular piping tip is very easy.
 All I do is start in the center of the cupcake, apply pressure to squeeze the frosting out, and slowly lift straight up.
 No swirling around the cupcake; just start on the center and lift straight up.

 - 3/4 teaspoon baking powder